-- [23] The Complainant provided a calculation for the building using Marshall & Swift (M&S) and added a land value using the City's land rates to arrive at an assessed value of \$3,975,184.
-It was the Complainant's position that the Cost Approach was a good indicator of value although it would produce results in the upper range of value.
-The detail of the inputs and calculations was not provided nor was the Summary Report. - [24] The Respondent noted that the Complainant's usual approach to Cost calculations is arbitrary, doesn't necessarily reflect the finished area and doesn't correctly reflect the Marshall & Swift input parameters.
-Neither Party produced M&S documentation. - [25] In the absence of any documentation to support the Cost Approach, the Board found that the Complainant had insufficient evidence to support the requested assessment.
+- [19] The Complainant provided a summary report for the building using Marshall & Swift (M&S) and added a land value using the City's rates to arrive at an assessed value of \$9,322,598, very close to the Sales Comparison approach requested by the Complainant.
+The detail of the inputs and calculations was not provided.
+The building indicated 100% Storage Warehouse.
+The Complainant averred that M&S allows between 3 to 12 per cent finished space within warehouses and that no adjustment was required for office space. - [20] The Respondent noted that the Complainant's approach is arbitrary, doesn't necessarily reflect the finished area and doesn't correctly reflect the Marshall & Swift input parameters.
+Neither Party produced M&S documentation. - [21] In the absence of more detailed calculations and text from Marshall & Swift, the Board found that the Complainant had insufficient evidence to support the requested assessment.